voxels/voxels.github.io/_posts/2022-08-20-creating-a-youtube-vr-video-in-unreal.markdown

 <!--break-->

-One preceding exploration included how to use Cesium to create a path over a landscape and animate the camera using Unreal's Sequencer.
+One preceding exploration included how to use Cesium to create a path over a landscape and animate the camera using a mouse generated heading in Unreal's Sequencer.
 I tried exporting this video to 8K at 60fps, but Youtube did not recognize my source material even though I tried converting the file to Youtube's preferred format, webM.
 My next step is to try exporting image sequences and using Premier Pro to render the file instead of Unreal.

 {% include youtubePlayer.html id="ZvvnyjEen-o" %}